CP

 BACKDROP · COLOR DECK

-30 of the most-spec'd colors from Backdrop's Backdrop DTC, grouped into 11 families.
-Each family page lists every color in the bucket with hex, SKU, and LRV — and cross-matches the iconic picks to the other US brands.
+30 of the most-spec'd colors from Backdrop's Backdrop DTC, grouped into 11 families with hex, SKU, and LRV for every color — and cross-matched to the other US brands.

 White